ChipoManda/GeneGenie/README.md

 ## ⚡ Requirements

 - Nextflow 21.04.0 or higher
-- Apptainer/Singularity (recommended; all tools run in SIF containers)
+- Apptainer/Singularity
 - Sufficient disk space for intermediate and output files

 ---

-## 🧠 Notes
+## 🧠 Note

 - Invalid samples are excluded after validation and reported in the output.

 ---

-> GeneGenie provides a robust, reproducible workflow for *M. tuberculosis* RNA-seq preprocessing.
+> GeneGenie provides a flexible, reproducible workflow for *M. tuberculosis* RNA-seq preprocessing.
 >
 > 🧞‍♂️ Reliable, containerized, and modular.
 ---